Aleospen/Python-Tusks/README.md

-# Python Projects for my college
+# Python Solutions for my college